Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes an incorrect statement about the logic of the quest being OR when it is AND.
 - Fixes an incorrectly possisive "it's" instead of "its".
 - Fixes Drawer tooltips incorrectly calling any potion "Witches' Brew", should now display the correct name.
+- Updates the Meteorite Compass Quest to state that it points to the Sky Stone Chest, due to a change while updating AE2-EL.

 ## Texture Transformations:

 - Converts the Galactic Machine Frame into an actual block, instead of just an item.
+- Updates a bunch of AE2 textures (AE2-EL).

 ## GitHub Developments: